Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 # Manage the query categories

 Query categories serve the logical organization of the managed queries.
-The managed queries are then organized in a tree structure of folders and subfolders.
+The managed queries are then organized in a tree structure of folders and sub-folders.

 [comment]: <> (with a maximum depth of X levels...Julian: Wie viele Ebenen sinnvoll?
 Vgl.
 ACD-315/PIM/Integration/03_ManageAttributeGroups.md)